SolObwot/Restaurant-Management-App/README.md

-# Sprint-Uganda-Take-Home-Challenge
+# Restaurant Management App
-This is a Take Home Challenge for Sprint Uganda for a Restaurant Management App that allows users to perform CRUD operations (Create, Read, Update, Delete) on restaurant details.
+This is a Take Home Challenge for a Restaurant Management App that allows users to perform CRUD operations (Create, Read, Update, Delete) on restaurant details.

 Getting Started
 ---------------